 • Bruce Highway (A1) — fully sealed, dual carriageway in sections, well maintained.
 This is your main approach from both north and south.

 • Proserpine–Airlie Beach Road (Shute Harbour Road) — fully sealed, approximately 25 km from the Bruce Highway turnoff to Airlie Beach.
 Features steep grades, tight curves, and narrow sections between Cannon Valley and Airlie Beach.
-Take it slowly with a caravan.
+Take it slowly with a caravan — use low gear on descents.

 • Does the road flood?
 The Shute Harbour Road corridor can experience localised flooding of creek crossings during heavy rain events, particularly during cyclone season (November–April).
 The Bruce Highway south of Proserpine near the Proserpine River can also flood after prolonged rain.
 Always check the TMR road conditions website or call 13 19 40 before travelling in wet season.